getzola/zola/docs/content/documentation/content/image-processing/index.md

 ### **`"fit"`**
   Like `"fit_width"` and `"fit_height"` combined, but only resize if the image is bigger than any of the specified dimensions.
-  This mode is handy, if e.g. images are automatically shrinked to certain sizes in a shortcode for mobile optimization.
+  This mode is handy, if for example images are automatically shrunk to certain sizes in a shortcode for mobile optimization.
-  Resizes the image such that the result fits within `width` and `height` preserving aspect ratio.
+  Resizes the image such that the result fits within `width` and `height` while preserving the aspect ratio.
 This means that both width or height will be at max `width` and `height`, respectively, but possibly one of them smaller so as to preserve the aspect ratio.

   `resize_image(..., width=5000, height=5000, op="fit")`